jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We already learned healthy ecosystems are not created by concentrating on genotype or phenotype extremes, but by following nature and allowing personal ambition and mass-production to cohabit with collective benefit and diversity of ideas and people.
 The invention, development, and proliferation of the transistor makes the point very well.
 This tiny device switches on and off according to what we program it to do.
 It's what a cell is to biology, and the more assembled together the more capable the collection becomes.

 The transistor was born from a partnership no single ideology contains: government demand, private enterprise, open research, and open market fused into one pipeline.
 Vannevar Bush embodied this pipeline in so many ways.
 He was the dean of MIT School of Engineering, a Raytheon founder, and America's wartime science chief.
-He even described how to fund and integrate this society wide system of invention with his article, _Science: the Endless Frontier_.
+He even described how to fund and integrate this society wide system of invention with his report to the President Roosevelt, _Science: the Endless Frontier_.

 The transistor showcases this pipeline's success.
 It was discovered at Bell Labs, an open research lab (1947) that had physicists, engineers, electricians, and power-line installers researching together.
 The transistor's early development was uncertain and expensive, paid for by military and NASA contracts to companies like Fairchild Semiconductor.
 With the needed resources and incentive at hand, these private companies highered the brightest from the public and private American university system.
 These scientists soon turned a single transistor into the first integrated circuits (1959) packing several transistors into a single device.